 In a recent study released by the British Chamber of Commerce, more than half of 1,400 businesses surveyed across the UK identify the current skills shortage as increasing staff workload, with 29% of the respondents stating that the shortage leads to higher operating costs, while a further 28% say that it causes difficulties in meeting customer requirements.

 That the skills gap has a damaging effect on the productivity of companies is something that IT leaders, specifically CIOs know.
-Gartner's 2016 survey of 2,944 CIOs across 84 countries find that 22% of CIOs find talent shortage the biggest barrier to their success as CIO while around 60% of CIOs surveyed in the Harvey Nash / KPMG 2017 CIO Survey report on the continuing IT skills shortage.
+Gartner's 2016 survey of 2,944 CIOs across 84 countries found that 22% of CIOs find talent shortage the biggest barrier to their success as CIO while around 60% of CIOs surveyed in the Harvey Nash / KPMG 2017 CIO Survey report on the continuing IT skills shortage.
 The latter survey shows that this has been a perennial concern since 2005, raising the idea that the tech skills shortage is now a new level of normal.

 The skills shortage is also compounded by other issues that the UK now faces: visa restrictions on skilled foreign workers, the declining STEM skills among its population, and the uncertainty that Brexit means for its highly international tech workforce.
 With the IT skills shortage strangling the growth of UK tech businesses, how to move forward?